 We recommend these services as the best VPN for Skype users:

-- Private Internet Access (attention to privacy, good connection speeds)
+- Private Internet Access (our most recommend VPN, inexpensive, private, good connection speeds)

 - 12VPN (headquartered in Hong Kong — good for VoIP calls in Asia)